Estimated reading time: 38 minutes

 - Dinner at Pier Pettinaio

-- Day 4 – Day Trip to San Gimignano
+- Day 4 – Day Trip from Siena to San Gimignano

 - Tenuta Torciano Wine Tasting Experience

-- Day 5 – The Porta di Cielo
+- Day 5 – The Porta del Cielo Tour at Siena Cathedral

-- Day 7 – The Tuscan Countryside, San Quirico d’Orcia and Montepulciano
+- Day 7 – Day Trip from Siena to San Quirico d’Orcia and Montalcino

 - Our Last Dinner in Siena